asinha94/xausty/README.md

 ## Requirements

-- CMake > 3.8
+- CMake > 3.8.
+You might need to build a newer release from sources here: https://cmake.org/download/

-- C++17 Compiler (GCC)
+- C++17 Compiler.
+GCC preffered but Clang should work

-- Linux Kernel version > 4 should work
+- Linux Kernel version > 4

-To install cmake you may need to install a newer version from the official releases website at https://cmake.org/download/
+## TODO (Immediate):

+- Refactor main loop into epoll event loop to make it prettier and more manageable

+- Change epoll back to level triggered and disable write when necessary

+- Create HTTP abstraction/handlers